-This ADG provides guidance into structuring the entities, attributes, and relationships that implement the Operational Architecture Domain and Program Management Domain for a project.
-Similarly, the SDG provides guidance into structuring the entities, attributes, and relationships that implement the System Architecture Domain.
+This ADG (DoDAF v2.02) provides guidance into structuring the elements, attributes and relationships that implement the Operational Architecture Domain and Program Management Domain for a project.
+Similarly, the SDG provides guidance into structuring the elements, attributes and relationships that implement the System Architecture Domain.